-It is thoroughly impolite to add insult to injury.
 Did you know that most public surfaces are contaminated with E. coli bacteria?
 Even if you are diligent in washing your hands with soap every single time you use the bathroom, not everyone else is, so you still probably have some fecal bacteria on your hands.
-And since your turkey, as well as the eggs in your stuffing, are probably contaminated with either Campylobacter or Salmonella bacteria, really...not washing your hands before handling food is just adding insult to injury.
+And since your turkey, as well as any eggs in your stuffing, are probably contaminated with either Campylobacter or Salmonella bacteria, really...not washing your hands before handling food is just adding insult to injury.

-Wash your hands (with soap and hot water, natch) after handling raw our undercooked turkey or eggs.
-Please, don't handle raw salad with hands that just touched undercooked meat.
+Wash your hands (with soap and hot water, natch) after handling uncooked or undercooked turkey or eggs.
+Please don't handle raw salad with hands that just touched undercooked meat.
 I've seen great cooks do it, and I'm begging you not to.
 This also goes for utensils and cutting boards – wash them with hot, soapy water so that raw ingredients (including vegetables) don't contaminate cooked foods.

 Beware of dish towels.
-Drying dishes, surfaces and (Heaven forefend) salad vegetables with a towel that you wiped your raw-meaty hands on is an awesome way to get everybody sick.
+Drying dishes, surfaces and (Heaven forfend) salad vegetables with a towel that you wiped your raw-meaty hands on is an awesome way to get everybody sick.

 A press agent for the USDA told me, "Most poultry is contaminated."
 Straight up, that's what he said.
 Lovelies, the odds are against you, so wash up.

 This is why: Since we've established that your turkey is probably contaminated, you must understand that it can pass bacteria on to the stuffing.
-Even if your turkey reaches 165 degrees F (the temperature that kills the bacteria), the inner-most bits of stuffing take a lot longer to reach that temperature.
-If you must, must cook the stuffing inside the bird, put the stuffing in the bird immediately before cooking (so that you give the bacteria less time to multiply) and test its temperature at its deepest point with a food thermometer.
+Even if your turkey reaches 165 degrees F (the temperature that kills bacteria), the innermost bits of stuffing take a lot longer to reach that temperature.
+If you must, must cook the stuffing inside the bird, stuff the turkey immediately before cooking (so the bacteria have less time to multiply) and test the temperature at its deepest point with a food thermometer.

 5. Finally, keep your food out of the danger zone.

-Bacteria grow really fast in food at temperatures between 40 and 140 degrees F. Your mission is to keep your food out of that temperature range for more than 2 hours.
+Bacteria grow really fast in food at temperatures between 40 and 140 degrees F. Your mission is to prevent your food hanging around in that temperature range for more than 2 hours.
 Keep the meal on the table for a couple hours, but refrigerate your leftovers promptly when you hit the 2 hour mark.
 And please, please don't leave food sitting out in the Danger Zone while you are cooking.
 It's just mean.

 Have I made you paranoid yet?
 Good.
 You should be.
-Although spinning conspiracy theories and thinking that aliens are spying on you can be grounds for admission to Camarillo, a healthy dose of paranoia about bacteria when you're cooking shows that you care about your guests.
+A healthy dose of paranoia about bacteria when you're cooking shows that you care about your guests.